Why Automate This?

 - Human-in-the-Loop — Already available by default.

-Before processing real documents, run tests that cover the range of scenarios your assignment will encounter:- Click “Start Work” to run the assignment manually with a test document.
+- Click “Start Work” to run the agent manually with a test document.

 - Cover these test cases:

-When your assignment is running successfully: In your target system:- A new record for each validated document, with all extracted fields populated and source document reference included.
+When your agent is running successfully: In your target system:- A new record for each validated document, with all extracted fields populated and source document reference included.

 - No partial or incorrect records — anomalous documents are held for human review before anything is written.